Moriori genocide: Moriori

 After bloody inter-tribal conflict on the islands, high-ranking Moriori chief Nunuku-whenua introduced a philosophy of non-violence in the 16th century, known as Nunuku's Law.
 This law became engrained in Moriori culture.

-In November 1791, British ship the Chatham was blown off course and landed at what they named Chatham Island.
-In a misunderstanding with the ship's crew, Moriori man Tamakaroro was shot dead.
+In November 1791, the British survey brig, HMS Chatham, was blown off course to the islands which were then claimed for Britain in a formal flag raising ceremony by the ship's commander, Lieutenant William Broughton.
+In a misunderstanding with the ship's crew, a Moriori man, Tamakaroro, was shot dead.
 Moriori elders believed Tamakaroro was partly at fault for the shooting and planned appropriate visitor greeting rituals.

-Invaders
+Māori invaders

-The two invading Māori tribes were originally from Taranaki.
-They had lost their land during the Musket Wars against other iwi and had developed a diaspora around the Wellington harbour.
+The two invading Māori tribes, Ngāti Mutunga and Ngāti Tama, were originally from Taranaki.
+They had been driven out of their homeland during the Musket Wars against other iwi and had settled around Wellington Harbour.